Tinkerforge/brickd/src/build_data/windows/libusb/readme.txt

 - Check for invalid port number reported by Renesas/NEC USB controller with outdated driver.
 - Add support for Intel Alpine Ridge USB 3.1 controller.
+- Make usbi_poll work with more than 64 fake file descriptors in all cases.

 Known issues:
 - Windows XP: Submitted transfers are not correctly aborted on USB device disconnect.
 This results in leaking the underlying fake file descriptor.
-  Currently libsubx has a hard limit of 4096 fake file descriptors.
+  Currently libsub has a hard limit of 4096 fake file descriptors.
 When libusb runs out of fake file descriptors then new transfers cannot be created anymore.
 Workaround: brickd restart.